theapphiker/weather-app/README.md

 ```

 2. The NWS API does not require an API key, but does require an email address in the header.
 Change the email parameter in the weatherFlow paramter context.

+3. Once the WeatherAppETL flow is loaded in NiFi, create a new bucket in NiFi Registry.
+Then you can start version control for the WeatherAppETL process group in NiFi.

 ## Output
 <img width="752" height="525" alt="output" src="https://github.com/theapphiker/weather-app/blob/main/output.png/">